-Shelter was provided at Kennedy Park, Centennial Hall, St Joseph's Māori Girls College, Tamatea Intermediate, and Pukemokimoki Marae for a number of displaced residents.
+Shelter was provided at Kennedy Park, Centennial Hall, St Joseph's Māori Girls College, Tamatea Intermediate, Pukemokimoki Marae, Bayview Hotel Pub, Equippers Church and Central School, for a number of displaced residents.
+Community groups provided other support to our displaced residents e.g. the Sikh community provided meals to residents in Bayview and Eskdale.

 Support was also provided by Pacific churches.
-Up to 800 Pacific were displaced including more than 300 at Kings House.
+Up to 800 Pacific were displaced including more than 300 at Kings House Church.